CodeNClimb/microservice-health-monitoring/README.md

  user-info-service/config/grafana-dashboard.json
  ```
 - You should now be able to view the api_calls_total metric which count how many API calls have been made to the service in the past hour.
+- Send requests to the user service as instructed above to populate the api_calls_total metric.
 - Visit the [grafana docs](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/) to learn how to create your own custom dashboards.

 ## CLOSING UP